 Freedom Writers (2007)

-If this movie had not been based on a true story, I would have given it a meager (we are talking less than 50%) score.
-Even with it based on a true story, it felt very cheesy, overly sentimental, and had way too much overacting.
-Its design evoked emotion and tugged at our heartstrings while making us believe that one person can make a difference just by caring.
+If this movie had not been based on a true story, I would have given it a meager score (less than 50%).
+Even though it was based on a true story, it felt very cheesy and overly sentimental, with way too much overacting.
+Its design evoked emotion and tugged at our heartstrings, making us believe that one person can make a difference simply by caring.
 If this story were fiction, it would be utterly unrealistic.
-And, just because it is based upon a true story doesn’t mean that the real-life events played out exactly as they were shown in the movie.
+And just because it is based on a true story doesn’t mean the real-life events played out exactly as shown in the movie.
 I’ve learned that “based on a true story” differs from “the following story is entirely true.”
 My most life-altering experience of this is Remember the Titans.
 When I discovered how many changes were made to make this story a more moving movie experience, I became very skeptical of Hollywood.
-Keep in mind that even though Remember the Titans came out in 2000, I did not know how glamorized Hollywood made it until a few years ago when I was surfing around the Internet and decided to look at the history of Virginia high school football.
-When I saw that the TC Williams Titans did not beat Andrew Lewis High School in the state championship game 10-7 but rather defeated them by the score of 27-0, I began to wonder what else Disney embellished in the telling of this story.
+Keep in mind that, even though Remember the Titans came out in 2000, I did not realize how glamorized Hollywood made it until a few years ago, when I was surfing the Internet and decided to look into the history of Virginia high school football.
+When I saw that the TC Williams Titans did not beat Andrew Lewis High School in the state championship game 10-7, but rather defeated them 27-0, I began to wonder what else Disney embellished in the telling of this story.
 It turned out that they embellished a ton.
-In case you are curious about some of the other inaccuracies of this movie, check out this link http://www.chasingthefrog.com/reelfaces/rememberthetitans.php.
-Even in 2014, when my top four films were all based on true stories, there were some inaccuracies in all four of them.
-These inaccuracies weren’t to the extent of Remember the Titans, but they also weren’t 100% true (especially The Imitation Game and Foxcatcher).
-This isn’t meant to blast movies based on true stories.
-Very often, these are my favorite movies.
-But now I do know to make sure I check out the facts of each film before I write its review.
-Now Freedom Writers isn’t nearly as good of a movie as The Imitation Game, Foxcatcher, or even Remember the Titans, but it is based on a true story that seems a little too Hollywood to be entirely 100% true.

 The Savages (2007)